novoalab/Nano3P_Seq/README.md

 num_cores = 10)
 ```

-* Interpretation of the results:
-For each read, Tailfindr will report as output numerical integers corresponding to the tail length in nt (e.g. 120), 0 or NaN.
+Note: For each read, Tailfindr will report as output numerical integers corresponding to the tail length in nt (e.g. 120), 0 or NaN.

 Length = 0 ---> when the status of the read is: ```contains_no_polyT_tail```

 Length = NaN ---> when the status of the read is: ```no_adaptor_found```

-Therefore, tail length equal to 0 means that the software could find the adapter, but next to it, it did not find any polyA tail stretch (so length is reported as 0 nt), whereas NaN means that the read could not be analyzed because the adapter was not found.
-Length = 0 should be considered as deadenylated reads, and should not be discarded from the downstream analyses.
+Therefore, tail length equal to 0 means that the software could find the adapter, but next to it, it did not find any polyA tail stretch (so length is 0 nt), whereas NaN means that the read could not be analyzed because the adapter was not found.

 ### Trimming the adapter sequence
 We need to trim the adapter sequence before analysing the tail content